BU-Neuromics/cte_mrnaseq_totyrs_at8/README.md

 ### What's present ###

-* symlinks from both repository (NOT re-running analysis)
+* symlinks for STATIC result files from both repository (NOT re-running analysis)
 * chose to use symlinks instead of copying over files (for easy verification that the file used is IDENTICAL to that in the original repository)
+* RUN make_symlinks.sh to automatically create symlinks in root and every folder